-Art at A Level is a diverse course which requires students to think for themselves and show initiative and enthusiasm.
-Students will be able to work in one area in depth, or several areas which demonstrate breadth.
-Students will have access to producing many types of Painting, Printmaking, Sculpture, Installation art, and Photography.
-As far as possible the course can be tailored to the interests of the student although certain criteria are common to all projects.
+Fine Art at A Level is a diverse course which requires students to think for themselves and show initiative and enthusiasm.
+Students are encouraged to explore and develop ideas and approaches showing a breadth of understanding and skills.
+Students will have opportunities to access a range of materials including many types of Painting, Printmaking, Sculpture, Installation art, and Photography, creating a broad and extensive portfolio.
+A range of artists and craftspeople, both contemporary and from the past, will be introduced in order to further support the development of work.
+We offer the opportunity each year to submit work into exhibitions including the National Students Art Exhibition in the Mall Galleries London.

+As far as possible, the course can be tailored to the interests of the student although certain criteria are common to all projects.
 These are:

 - Providing detailed studies, which help support idea development and improve technique - Exploring the work of recognised artists or designers in order to enhance their own work.
-Some of this should be done by visiting galleries/exhibitions - Developing ideas and exploring media - Putting together outcomes for exhibition in a chosen medium.
+Some of this should be done by visiting galleries/exhibitions - Developing ideas and exploring media